-As a leading cloud provider of high-performance Compute instances, we now support autoscaling NVIDIA GPU accelerated shapes and Dense IO virtual machine instances in an instance pool.
+As a leading cloud provider of high-performance Compute instances, we now support autoscaling NVIDIA GPU accelerated VM shapes and Dense IO virtual machine instances in an instance pool.
 This enterprise-grade elastic scaling matches highly performant application needs.

 Autoscaling, coupled with Oracle Cloud Native Services, provides serverless automation support.
 This event-driven automation allows you to build automation workflows to create serverless Event orchestration from emitted scaling event types.
 You can set up a serverless rule that triggers when a scaling event happens and configure it to execute actions, such as Notifications, Functions, or Streaming messages.
-This unified autoscaling and serverless experience provides you all the capabilities you need to automate the scaling of your Compute instances and set up post-automation processes for other required infrastructure management.
+This unified autoscaling and serverless experience provides all the capabilities you need to automate the scaling of your Compute instances and set up post-automation processes for other required infrastructure management.

 V2 of Autoscaling brings you the advanced tools to be hands-off and let your Compute environment scale demands be autonomously managed.